-He was the Principal Investigator of an ERC Advanced Grant.
-He is a recipient of the Yrjö Jahnsson 2009 award (the European analogue of the John Bates Clark medal, assigned to the best economist in Europe under the age of 45) and of the Sun Yefang 2012 Award from the Chinese Academy of Social Sciences for his article “Growing Like China.”
-He is the receipient of the Ciliegia d’Oro (Golden Cherry) prize, awarded to distinguished personalities in cultural, industrial, sport or humanitarian fields from Emilia Romagna (previous winners include, among others, Enzo Ferrari and Luciano Pavarotti).
+He is the recipients of several grants and awards, among them, the Yrjö Jahnsson 2009 award (the European analogue of the John Bates Clark medal, assigned to the best economist in Europe under the age of 45); the Sun Yefang 2012 Award; the Ciliegia d’Oro (Golden Cherry) prize reserved to distinguished personalities in cultural, industrial, sport, and humanitarian fields from Emilia Romagna such as Enzo Ferrari and Luciano Pavarotti.

-Fabrizio Zilibotti has served in several editorial positions.
-He is a co-editor of Econometrica, the former chief editor (2009-14) of the Journal of the European Economic Association, a former director and managing editor (2002-06) of the Review of Economic Studies, and an Associate Editor of the Journal of Economic Growth.
+He has served in several editorial positions including co-editor of Econometrica (2016-19), chief editor of the Journal of the European Economic Association (2009-14), and director and managing editor of the Review of Economic Studies (2002-06).

-His research interests include economic growth and development, political economy, macroeconomics, and the economic development of China.
-He has published and forthcoming papers in several international journals, including, among others: American Economic Review, Econometrica, Journal of Political Economy, Quarterly Journal of Economics, Review of Economic Studies.
+His research interests include macroeconomics, economic growth and development, family economics, and the economic development of China.
+He has published articles in many international journals, among them, American Economic Review, Econometrica, Journal of Political Economy, Quarterly Journal of Economics, Review of Economic Studies.

-He is an Italian citizen hailing from the town of Vignola (Modena), birthplace of the great architect Jacopo Barozzi (1507-73) and of the historian Ludovico Antonio Muratori (1672–1750).
+He is an Italian citizen hailing from the town of Vignola (Modena).
 He is married to Maria Saez Marti and the father of one daughter, Nora.